iecastro/tidyVA/README.md

 library(tidyverse)

 data("submarket")

 ggplot() + geom_sf(data=submarket, fill = NA)
 ```

 <img src="man/figures/README-example-1.png" width="100%" />

 Although accurate, this output is not very easy to work with.
+But, since this is now in tidy format, we can easily filter and manipulate the data.
 The major function in **tidyVA**: `shift_geo()` will project and repositon Alaska and Hawaii.

 *Functionality for other locations served by VHA (i.e. Guam and Puerto Rico, among others) is in development*